Offender Assessment System

-OASys is the abbreviated term for the Offender Assessment System, used in England and Wales by His Majesty's Prison Service and the National Probation Service to measure the risks and needs of criminal offenders under their supervision.
-Initially developed in 2001, it was built upon the existing ‘What Works’ evidence base.
+OASys is the abbreviated term for the Offender Assessment System, used in England and Wales by His Majesty's Prison and Probation Service to measure the risks and needs of criminal offenders under their supervision.

+OASys was developed through pilot studies conducted between 1999 and 2001.
+The National Probation Service--as it was then called--began implementing it in paper form circa 2002.
+An electronic version was first deployed at HMP Preston in April 2003, followed by a national prison rollout beginning in June 2003.

+Full ectronic implementation across all 42 probation areas was claimed to have been achieved by June 2004.

-OASys is designed to enable a properly trained and qualified individual; often a Probation Officer, to:
+OASys is designed to enable a properly trained and qualified individual, often a Probation Officer, to: